kubevirt-ui/kube-gateway/README.md

 ### Running using ODK internal OAuth2 server

-When running using OKD (Openshift) OAuth issuer, operator does not need to provide a user token, the internal OAuth2 server will issue tokens that can be verified by the cluster.
+When running using OKD (Openshift) OAuth issuer, operator does not need to provide a k8s service acount token, the internal OAuth2 server will issue tokens that can be verified by the cluster.

 ![alt demo gif](https://raw.githubusercontent.com/yaacov/oc-proxy/main/web/public/using_okd_oauth.gif)

 ### Verifying RSA signed JWT authentication tokens

-When using custom tokens, operator will provide a k8s token to access the k8s API.
+When using JWT custom tokens, operator will provide a k8s service acount token to access the k8s API.
-In this configuration an operator will create JWT expiring payloads that will restrict access to cluster resources, then sign the token using a private key.
+In this configuration an operator will create signed expiring JWT tokens that will allow access to specific cluster resources.
-The proxy will verify the JWT using a public key, and restrict access acording the the recived JWT specification.
+The proxy will verify the JWT using a public key, and allow access after verification of the JWT.
-The proxy will allow only requests that match the JWT restrictions and use the operator provider k8s token to fetch the data from the cluster.
+The proxy will allow only requests that match the JWT claims and use the service account k8s token to access the cluster.
 Allowed JWT claims are:

 - exp - int, expiration (unix time)